School Policies

 Sign-Up Sheets

 For selected rooms, you can make advance reservations for up to 8 hours a day and 40 hours a week.
-Make sure to write your name legibly.
-Keys can be checked out from and returned to the Campus Safety.
+Make sure to write your name legibly on the sign-up sheet.
+Keys can be checked out from and returned to Campus Safety.
 You are not allowed to sign up for multiple rooms or check out multiple keys at the same time.
-Always return the key at the end of your reservation and when you do not plan to use the room for any extended period of time (i.e. during a class).
-If you do not show up within the first 30 minutes of your reservation, anyone is allowed to use the space at that time.
+Always return the key at the end of your reservation or any time you do not plan to use the room for any extended period of time (i.e. during a class).
+If you do not show up within the first 30 minutes of your reservation, anyone is allowed to use the space during the time of your reservation.

 Equipment Checkout